Collective Worship

 Collective worship is a wonderful opportunity for the spiritual, moral, social, and cultural development of all pupils, whether this be achieved by praying, discussion, meditation, or contemplation.

 The Sikh dharam (faith) respects all beliefs and does not seek to convert, instead encouraging each of us to be a good person and to follow our paths wholeheartedly.
-Thus, our schools have a unique multi-faith ethos, where we aim to inspire pupils of all faiths and beliefs.
-We also encourage pupils to learn from faith as well as learn about faith.
+Thus, our schools have a unique multi-faith ethos, where we aim to inspire pupils of all faiths and those of no faith.

 Although optional, pupils are encouraged to take part in collective worship as it is an important feature of our collective identity.
-Worship within specific faith groups is an innovative characteristic of our schools.
-Prayers from the Sikh faith as well as from other World faiths are shared and explored and discussed during assemblies.
+Prayers and virtues from World faiths are shared and explored and discussed during assemblies.

 Worship in our school is about taking time out for personal reflection, being thankful and appreciative, as well as exploring the importance of values in our daily life, developing and reinforcing positive attitudes.